The LSAT and the GRE: Two options for law school applications

 The Law School Admissions Test (LSAT) is the preferred test for law school admissions.
 Recently, some law schools began using the Graduate Record Exam (GRE), creating a second option for fulfilling the standardized test requirement on law school applications.

 The GRE is administered by the Educational Testing Service (ETS).
 Their website is www.ets.org/gre.
 It is offered on numerous dates at Prometric test centers throughout the US.
 The test is given on a computer, and consists of two analytic writing sections of 30 minutes, two verbal reasoning sections of 35 minutes (20 questions), two quantitative reasoning sections of 35 minutes (20 questions), and an unscored experimental section of 30-35 minutes.
 Scores for the verbal reasoning and quantitative reasoning sections are available at the conclusion of the test, while the analytical writing score is normally available within two weeks.
-You may choose which GRE scores you report when applying to law school.

 The decision about which test to take depends on many individual factors, and you should consult with a prelaw advisor before you make this important decision.